SussexUCU/USS/data/assets_returns/README.md

 Notes accompanying files in `data/assets_returns/nominal` folder above.

-Montly assets and investment returns are reported at end of month, the data gives each month an integer where 31 December is month 1 of the next year and 31 March is month 4 of the same year.
+Montly assets and investment returns are reported at end of month, the data give each month an integer where 31 December is month 1 of the next year and 31 March is month 4 of the same year.

 ## note 1